 One might ask;

-"How many other synoptic mergers have there been that combine and harmonize the texts of the New Testament Gospel accounts?”
+"How many synoptic mergers have been created that combine, harmonize and unify the words of the four New Testament Gospel accounts?"

-Despite its editorial shortcomings, being a more complete narrative than reading even any two of the Gospel accounts separately, Diatessaron was widely read throughout the early church, from Rome in the west to Constantinople in the east, where it was used exclusively as the Gospel by the eastern and Coptic churches for more than 200 years.
+Despite its editorial shortcomings, being a more complete narrative than reading even any two of the Gospel accounts separately, Diatessaron was widely read throughout the early Christian Church, from Rome in the west, to Constantinople in the east, where it was used exclusively as the Gospel by the Eastern and Coptic Churches for more than 200 years.

 In the end, with each and every word from each of the four Gospel accounts of the New Testament included or accounted for, The Synoptic Gospel is the most complete and accurate word-for-word merged harmonization of the texts of the four Gospel accounts of the New Testament that has ever been produced.